 - Keeping pet food tightly contained (preferably indoors)

-If a skunk has taken up residence in your yard, contact Parks to arrange for a trap.
+If a skunk has taken up residence in your yard, contact a Pest Control Service.

 Contact Parks to report a rat sighting.